ShakthidharV/VITAL-ML-Model/README.md

 Recommended explainability steps used or suggested by the notebooks:

 - Feature importances (from tree-based models) — quick global explanation.
-- SHAP values (if computed): provide local and global explanations and are model-agnostic in interpretation.
-SHAP can be computationally expensive on large datasets.
 - Partial dependence plots: visualize marginal effect of a feature on predicted outcome.

 Reproducibility notes